Education & Safety - Food, Land & People

 Syllabi for all the Food, Land & People workshops.

-A newly released CD “Eat Well, Be Well” includes lessons that are current, useful, insightful, entertaining, and informative for students of all grade levels.
+A CD “Eat Well, Be Well” includes lessons that are current, useful, insightful, entertaining, and informative for students of all grade levels.
 The lessons also include common core alignments.
 For a brief description of the lessons you have to choose from visit:

 Many scholarships are available to educators.
 Please contact email@example.com regarding opportunities for these scholarships.